Skip to content

 Validation

 Validation starts where parsing stops.
-Once the grammar guarantees that the text is structurally valid, validation expresses the semantic rules of the language.
+Once the grammar guarantees the text is structurally valid, you use validation to express the language's semantic rules:

 • duplicate names